Varsh768/StyleSync/README.md

-# StyleSync - Shared Closet App
+# StyleSwap - Shared Closet App

 A React Native mobile app that lets college students maintain a digital closet, connect with friends, and borrow/lend clothing items.